Easy Peach Bread (with Fresh or Canned Peaches)

 We’re big fans of quick bread around here, and we’re big fans of peaches.

-This easy peach bread, along with my Instant Pot Peach Jam, no-peel peach sorbet, peach sour cream pound cake, and Deep Dish Peach Pie, are some of our favorite peach recipes to celebrate the bounty of summer and use up our fresh peaches.
+This easy peach bread, along with no-peel peach sorbet, peach sour cream pound cake, peach jam, and peach pie, is one of our favorite peach recipes to celebrate the bounty of summer and use up our fresh peaches.

 And when juicy peaches aren’t in season, canned peaches are a delicious and EASY stand-in.